Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

+Further, several developers (6 responses in our survey) hold the belief that Dependabot only works well in projects with a high-quality test suite.
+For example: \begin{enumerate}[leftmargin=15pt] \item \textit{Dependabot works best with a high test coverage and if it fails people it's likely because they have too little test coverage.} \item \textit{Dependabot without a good test suite is indeed likely too noisy, but with good tests and an understanding of the code base it is trivial to know whether an update is safe to update or not.} \end{enumerate}

-\begin{result-rq}{Findings for RQ3:} Compatibility scores are too scarce to be effective: only 3.4\% of PRs have a known compatibility score.
-For those PRs with one, the scores have a weak correlation ($\rho = 0.37$) with PR merge rate.
-Its scarcity may be because most dependency version pairs do not have sufficient CI check results (i.e., a Pareto-like distribution) for inferring update compatibility. \end{result-rq}
+\begin{small} \begin{result-rq}{Findings for RQ3:} Compatibility scores are too scarce to be effective: only 3.4\% of PRs have a known compatibility score.
+For those PRs with one, the scores have a weak correlation ($\rho = 0.37$) with the PR merge rate.
+Its scarcity may be because most dependency version pairs do not have sufficient CI test results (i.e., a Pareto-like distribution) for inferring update compatibility.
+As a result, developers think Dependabot only works well in projects with high-quality test suites. \end{result-rq} \end{small}